Rolls-Royce Merlin alternative uses: "The Beast"

 In both incarnations the car used Rolls-Royce grilles, badges, and hood ornaments, none of which were authorised by the company.
 The Beast was brought to the attention of Rolls-Royce, who took Dodd to court after he refused to remove their radiator grille, badges, and Spirit of Ecstasy mascot.
 After a heavily publicised trial, Dodd lost the court case and the Rolls-Royce trademarked features were removed.
 The grille was replaced with one bearing Dodd's "JD" initials.
 It was around this time that Dodd moved to live in southern Spain, continuing to use the car and regularly driving it long distances to automotive shows, until his death in December 2022.

 In March 2023, the Beast was listed for sale by auction in the UK, for the first time since it was registered in 1972.
-The car is also MOT exempt and ULEZ compliant, and is still registered as a Rolls-Royce according to its V5C logbook.
+The car is also MOT exempt and ULEZ exempt, and is still registered as a Rolls-Royce according to its V5C logbook.

 In the 1970s, Paul Jameson built a Merlin-engined car of his own, this being a mid-engined six-wheeler.
 The engine of this vehicle was two-stage supercharged and was, in 1988, reportedly in a museum in The Netherlands.
 His second was fitted in a 1934 Rolls-Royce Phantom II, now owned by TV presenter Jay Leno in California.